adaptive-scale/booster-terraform/Readme.md

 Environment variables might look as follows:
 `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_REGION` should be set.

-Please make sure in terraform code, region is appropriately set as well as a corresponding `ami` is set too.
+Make sure in terraform code, region is appropriately set as well as a corresponding `ami` is set too.

-Please make sure the key that you are going to use to access this VM exists in your machine too.
+Make sure the key that you are going to use to access this VM exists in your machine too.
 You would need that later to access the VM and install booster.

 Run the following commands: